Back

 We align our development efforts with the support Google gives on their versions of the Android mobile operating system.
 The new versions of the Nfield CAPI app will only be available for Android platforms that are still supported by Google.

 This means that you will not be able to install or update the Nfield CAPI app from Google Play on a device that runs a version of Android that is no longer supported by Google.
-At this moment, this applies to all devices that are running an Android version older than Android 11.
-Per 1 January 2025 the minimum Android version will be raised to Android 12.
+At this moment, this applies to all devices that are running an Android version older than Android 12.

 Download this information